 See recipe card below this post for ingredient quantities and full instructions.

 Cook for 15 minutes while you start boiling water for the pasta.
-Once the water is boiling, add the pasta and cook for 7 minutes or per package instructions.
+Boil the pasta for 7 minutes or per package instructions.

-Reduce heat to low and slowly sprinkle in the cheese.
+Slowly stir in the half and half to the sauce.
+Reduce heat to low and sprinkle in the cheese.
 Stir to combine.

 Drain the pasta and add it to the sauce.
 Serve with garlic bread with cheese.